LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2023-05-10-eventual-inconsistency.md

 processor[^2].

 Failure can be a part of our expectations though.
 Indeed in cloud architecture patterns you write code that *expects* failure and handles it gracefully.
 This raises the question, what's the difference between best effort and fault tolerance?
-A fault tolerant system can be a system can be *redundant*, or *terminating*.
+A fault tolerant system can be *redundant*, or *terminating*.

 A **redundant system** is designed such that if a single sub-component fails, another is in place to fulfill its responsibilities.
 We see this in systems where many servers are behind a load balancer.
 Whereas a **terminating system** has the ability to detect a failure and place